-- 1. Research paper created according to the following processes and standards:

-- 1. Refinement or narrowing of topic;

-- 2. Construction of completion timeline;

-- 3. Construction of outline or draft;

-- 4. Selection of research methods and resources;

-- 5. Use of print and online sources;

-- 6. Navigation of search engines and other tools for finding appropriate sources;

-- 7. Assessment of quality, reliability, accuracy, and perspective of sources;

-- 8. Proper citation of sources, correct attribution of information, preservation of integrity of information, and compliance with laws and rules pertaining to acceptable use of technology and effective presentation of information.
+- 1. Research paper that requires narrowing of topic, timeline, outline or draft, selection of research methods and resources, use of print and online sources, evaluating qualitative differences among results of various search tools, navigating software programs, assessment of reliability, accuracy and bias, citing sources, correct attribution of information, preservation of integrity of information and compliance with laws and rules pertaining to acceptable use of technology and effective presentation of information.

 - 2. Abstract of the paper.

 - 3. Annotated bibliography for the paper.